liferay/liferay-docs/develop/tutorials/articles/110-portlets/02-liferay-soy-portlet/01-creating-a-soy-portlet.markdown

 ## Configuring the View Layer [](id=configuring-the-view-layer)

 You now know how to extend Liferay’s SoyPortlet to write controller code and register a Component in the OSGi runtime.
-You also need a view layer, of course, and for that, you’ll use Soy templates.
+Your portlet also requires a view layer, and for that you’ll use Soy templates.

 This section will briefly cover how to get your view layer working, from including other soy templates, to creating a Metal JS component for rendering